fkooman/php-oauth-as/UPGRADING.md

 extensive and require some fiddling.

-If you run from a git checkout you also need to run `php /path/to/composer.phar upgrade` after checking out the new version.
+If you run from a git checkout you also need to run `php /path/to/composer.phar update` after checking out the new version.

 ### Configuration
 The following field are removed from the configuration file and no longer have